HydroBlog March 23, 2020

 Shower and wash your hair with soap once or twice a day because germs are shedding from your body and may also adhere to your hair.
 This can also act as a form of hydrotherapy which potentially boosts immunity.
 You can take a contrast alternating hot and cold shower (3 to 5 cycles of 3 minutes hot/15 seconds cool or cold, ending with cold), or simply take a warm to hot shower and finish with a cold rinse for up to 15 seconds.
 Note: you do not have to use very cold water if it feels cold to you or makes you shiver.
 Listen to your body – make sure you are adequately warm first.
 How hot or cold a person can tolerate depends on the weather and time of year as well as age, state of health and individual differences.
 Never force uncomfortable temperatures on anyone or you could cause an adverse reaction, burn or severe chilling that reduces immunity.

 Get plenty of rest to enhance immunity and promote healing.
 Try to sleep on your abdomen, or at least turning side to side every few hours, in order to allow postural drainage of the lower lung areas and to prevent nasal mucus from running down the back of your throat into your lungs throughout the night.
-Prone positioning (laying on abdomen) has also been shown to reduce the mortality rate among ventilated patients with Acute Respiratory Distress Syndrome (ARDS), (35).
+While prone positioning (laying on the front) for long periods may be contraindicated for those with limited lung capacity or serious lung problems who are not ventilated, because of the possibility of lower oxygen to the brain which could potentially lead to suffocation if airways are blocked by pillows, etc. However, prone positioning has been shown to reduce the mortality rate among ventilated patients with Acute Respiratory Distress Syndrome (ARDS), (35), and research out of China has suggested prone sleeping may help those with mild Coronavirus symptoms (37).

 Wrap your neck at night with scarf or heating compress, and wear a hoodie, sweat pants